The Nola Thompson Centre for Advanced Imaging carries out multimodal neuroimaging to investigate mental health disorders and disease.

 Functional MRI (fMRI) is a type of MRI imaging allowing researchers to map brain activation at rest or when performing a task.
 Different regions of the brain work together in networks to perform cognitive tasks.
 Researchers use fMRI imaging to further understanding of how different regions of the brain communicate and work together to function effectively.

-Neuroimaging Research opportunities
+Neuroimaging research opportunities

 Opportunities are available for Honours and PhD research projects.
 Research will employ cutting-edge neuroimaging methods combined with quantitative, data-driven modelling and analyses for:

-- functional and structural connectivity characterization
+- functional and structural connectivity characterisation

 - biomarker profiling